kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 Some of the data columns were removed (droped) as the decsion was made that they did not offer any information for our problem.

-##### File Details:
-The details of the transformations for NaN values, Encoding and Removal of fields can be found in the file: [MSDS696_Practicum2_Bemiss_EDA_Transformations.txt] (https://github.com/kcbemiss/RegisU_MSDS696_ClusteringAndLinearRegressionWithRealEstateData/blob/main/MSDS696_Practicum2_Bemiss_EDA_Transformations.txt

 #### EDA Question 1 - How many Accounts have more than one building on the property (make up the 204 duplicate rows)?